TIPS FOR SPECIFIC RUEDA MOVES

 That one little tap on beat 8 really throws a lot of people.
 Sometimes, it especially throws experienced Salsa dancers because they've spent so much time stepping only on beats 1, 2, 3, 5, 6, and 7.
 If you've done something countless times a certain way, it can be hard to change even if it's a small change.
 Practice will cure that problem, of course.

-Note that it’s not essential to do a tap.
+However, note that it’s not essential to do a tap.
 Dancers begin the step on the next beat 1, and they are on the same foot whether they tapped or not.

 But here are a few pointers on the tap itself if you do it.
 Your knee should be bent; that is, don't straighten the knee out and then tap.
 (That makes it hard to get to the next step in time.)
 And don't put a lot of weight on the tapped foot.
-It has a little weight, but you step onto that same foot with your full weight on the next beat, beat one.
-What is important is stepping right on the beats.
+It has a little weight, but then on the next beat you step onto that same foot with your full weight.
+What is important is stepping precisely on the correct beat.

 SIETE / SIETE MODERNO / SIETE LOCO